nicoletrenholm/nicoletrenholm.github.io/FinalProjectIndex.md

  Here you see Baltimore Harbor affected by sea level rise.
 [See more details here.](https://nicoletrenholm.github.io/P1_SLR/P1.html) This example text that briefly describes the map.
 [See more details here.](https://nicoletrenholm.github.io/P1_SLR/P1_SLR.html)
-This teaser is a 350px x 200px teaser image.
  Click on the Map and view  which neigborhoods and waterfront regions are most affected by sea level rise.
  <small>__Tools__: QGIS, Interpolation,</small>
  <small>__Data__:
 [Supportland](https://supportland.com/), [DEM & Dillon](https://oregoncraftbeer.org/guild/)</small>
  @@ -25,7 +26,7 @@ This example text that briefly describes the map.
-[See more details here.](https
+[See more details here.](https://nicoletrenholm.github.io/P2_Glacier/Glacier.html)
  ![It's Fine Alt Text](P2_GLacier/glacier.PNG)
  This example text that briefly describes the map.
 [See more details here.](https://nicoletrenholm.github.io/P2_glacier/Glacier.html)
 [See more details here.](https://nicoletrenholm.github.io/P2_glacier/Glacier.html)